kdanielive/sktemplate-swift/README.md

 09/22/2016: Updated for Xcode 8.0 and Swift 3.0

 ### sktemplate-swift Features
-* ObjectAL.
-Includes [OALSimpleAudio](http://kstenerud.github.io/ObjectAL-for-iPhone/) for *really* easy audio play back in your games.
+* Includes [OALSimpleAudio](http://kstenerud.github.io/ObjectAL-for-iPhone/) for *really* easy audio play back in your games.
 * Bitmap Font Support.
 Includes the required libraries to use Bitmap Fonts created with [bmglyph](http://www.bmglyph.com).
 * Animated Character.
 Example animated character that flies to the location tapped on screen.
 * Handy Functions.
 My most used super handy functions are included in Math.swift and Colors.swift.